Hermann II, Count of Celje: Family

 Hermann II was the younger son of Count Hermann I of Celje and his wife, Catherine of Bosnia.
 The House of Celje were Styrian vassals of the Habsburg dukes of Styria and Carinthia with estates along the river Savinja, in present-day Slovenia, as well as in much of Carniola and parts of Carinthia.
 Hermann's mother was a member of the House of Kotromanić, daughter of Ban Stephen II of Bosnia and thus cousin of the first King of Bosnia, Tvrtko I. His older brother Hans (c.
 1363–1372) having predeceased their father, Hermann was the sole heir of their father upon the latter's death on 21 March 1385.
 The death of his son-less cousin William on 19 September 1392 made him the sole possessor of the family titles and estates.

 Hermann II married Anna, daughter of Count Henry of Schaunberg and Ursula of Gorizia, in c.
 1377.
 They had six children: Frederick (1379–1454), Hermann (1380–1426), Elizabeth (1382), Anne (c.
 1384–c.
 1439), Louis (1387–1417) and Barbara (1392–1451).
 Hermann had his illegitimate son, Hermann (1383–1421), legitimized and installed as Bishop of Freising.
 For his legitimate issue he arranged prestigious marriages, but encountered serious problems with his firstborn.
 Frederick was married to Elizabeth of Krk until she was murdered in 1422; Frederick himself was likely the culprit.
-He quickly remarried to Veronika of Desenice, but Hermann refused to accept a minor noblewoman as his daughter-in-law.
+He quickly remarried to Veronika of Desenice, but Hermann refused to accept a minor petty noblewoman as his new daughter-in-law.
 He accused her of witchcraft and had her drowned.
 Frederick's rebellion against Hermann ended with Frederick's imprisonment.